 New Hampshire’s Concord Casino is not a big-time, Las Vegas-style resort and its owner, Andy Sanborn, is not a global kingpin.
 Yet Sanborn’s legal troubles, including a new fraud charge, and their impact on the casino have made for a fascinating saga.

 This latest charge is separate from a fraud investigation that was launched last August by state attorney general John Formella.
 In that investigation, Sanborn is accused of misappropriating $844,000 in Covid funds.
-He reportedly used that money to purchase three sports cars–two Porsches and a Ferrari–the latter of which was a gift to his wife, state representative Laurie Sanborn.
+He reportedly used that money to purchase three sports cars – two Porsches and a Ferrari – the latter of which was a gift to his wife, state representative Laurie Sanborn.

 He also paid himself back rent for the casino, which is located inside a sports bar.
-Under state law, casinos were not entitled to relief funds, but Sanborn misrepresented the nature of the business, and apparently, how much it earned.
+Under state law, casinos were not entitled to relief funds, but Sanborn misrepresented the nature of the business and, apparently, how much it earned.
 No charges have been filed in the original investigation.
 But Sanborn has since sued Formella’s office, alleging that investigators wrongfully seized confidential documents in their searches.

 It is unclear how this latest charge will impact the previous investigation.